SERVICE QUESTIONS

 If you’re ready to retire your skis/boards, we’re offering a 20% discount off a new pair once the skis/boards are returned.
 Once we receive them back, we will review the ski and figure out what the best course of action is.
 If they are just in need of a fresh tune, we would most likely get them fixed up and cycle them back through our HQ demo fleet, up on our site in the Archive section for resale, pass along to one of our local consignment partners to help find a new home, or even donate the skis/snowboards to a local charitable organization.
 If the skis or snowboards are beyond the point of a quick fix/tune, we will set them aside to be broken down by our in-house granulator and reserve the material for incorporation as new components in future skis/snowboards, and or other products inside or outside the ski space.

-To begin the process, just reach out to us via phone, live chat (on the left of the website) or via email at hello@wndr-alpine.com.
+To begin the process, just reach out to us via phone at 801.415.1815 or via email at hello@wndr-alpine.com.

 Where can I demo your skis and snowboards?